rna0/OpenTk-Parrot/README.md

 https://github.com/mono/opentk/blob/master/Source/Examples/OpenAL/1.1/Parrot.cs

 I am not the owner nor the creator of OpenTk, Mono or any other platform I used for this example.

+Note:
+This project uses Dotnet 5 but can be used on any platform starting from standard